We are changing the structure of the Certificate in International Cash Management (CertICM) qualification this autumn.

 - are a banker or a consultant who needs to understand international cash management from the perspective of the corporate in order to advise clients more effectively

-This qualification is made up of the seven units below.
-For full ACT accreditation you will need to complete all seven, attend a five-day tuition school and sit the assessment.
+The Certificate in International Cash Management is made up of the seven units below.
+For full ACT accreditation you will need to complete all seven, attend a five-day tuition school or an equivalent live webinar programme and sit the two assessments.

 Unit 1: Cash management – the essentials